ArmyCyberSchool/cctc-public/CONTRIBUTING.md

     *
 * ```git push``` the local feature branch to the remote feature branch.

-Now that your remote feature branch is based on top of an up-to-date master branch, you can submit a pull request in GitLab.
+Now that your remote feature branch is based on top of an up-to-date master branch, you can submit a merge request in GitLab.

-To do this,
+To do this, navigate to your branch in GitLab and click on the _Create merge request_ button.
+The title should automatically be generated to say _Resolve "<issue_title>"_ and the description should say _Closes #<issue_number>_.

+The final step before you submit the merge request is to decide if you want to delete the source branch when the merge request is accepted.
+In most cases you should remove the source branch because the feature is now part of master and has no reason to still exist as a seperate branch.

+Once you verify everything, submit the merge request.
+If everything looks good by at least one other person looking over the changes and verify that the changes don't "break the build", then it will be merged into master.

+If something needs to be changed in the feature branch before merging, then make the changes, commit them to the feature branch, and execute the above commands again to ensure your changes are always on top of an up-to-date master branch.
+Rinse and repeat as many times as necessary.

+## Labels, Commits, and More